abhij3et/Fun_Cricket_Game/README.md

 # Fun Cricket Game
 This is a cricket game developed using just C language for my first year course project in PSAP (C Lang) using ANSI codes for colours
-# 🏏 Cricket Game in C
+# 🏏 Cricket Game in C..

 ## 📌 Overview: